 Quite the change from its old reputation as the scene of the crime of the Jack the Ripper murders, it is now truly a must-see neighbourhood in East London.

 Some call it the heart of London; Trafalgar Square accommodates Nelson’s Column, stone lions and the Fourth Plinth.
 It has been an important square in the city since the 13th century and its name derives from The Battle of Trafalgar – a major London naval victory in 1805.
 It is the perfect place to sit and pass a few hours absorbing London life (as long as you avoid the pigeons!)

 14.Visit the Natural History Museum

-The museum houses 80 million items from botany, entomology, mineralogy, palaeontology and zoology departments.
+The museum houses 80 million items from botany, entomology, mineralogy, paleontology and zoology departments.
 It is a fascinating tour through our ancient history and how this has enabled Britain and the world to evolve into the place it is today.
-There’s lots of great interactive activities and the museum is geared toward all ages!
+There are lots of great interactive activities and the museum is geared toward all ages!

 15. Brighton Pier